rapidsai-community/notebooks-contrib/README.md

 - `getting_started_notebooks` - “how to start using RAPIDS”.
 Contains notebooks showing "hello worlds", getting started with RAPIDS libraries, and tutorials around RAPIDS concepts.
 - `intermediate_notebooks` - “how to accomplish your workflows with RAPIDS”.
 Contains notebooks showing algorthim and workflow examples, benchmarking tools, and some complete end-to-end (E2E) workflows.
 - `advanced_notebooks` - "how to master RAPIDS".
-Contains notebooks showing kernal customization and advanced end-to-end workflows.
+Contains notebooks showing kernel customization and advanced end-to-end workflows.
 - `colab_notebooks` - contains colab versions of popular notebooks to quickly try out in browser
 - `blog notebooks` - contains shared notebooks mentioned and used in blogs that showcase RAPIDS workflows and capabilities
 - `conference notebooks` - contains notebooks used in conferences, such as GTC